Premises Liability Attorneys for Winter Weather Accidents in Denver

 Here in Denver, we get plenty of snow and ice every winter.
 Unfortunately, while this means lots of opportunities for skiing and sledding, it also means that winter weather-related accidents are a routine occurrence.

-While many snow and ice accidents involve vehicle collisions, a large percentage also involve pedestrians and shoppers on sidewalks, in parking lots and in stores and businesses.
+While many snow and ice accidents involve vehicle collisions, a large percentage also involves pedestrians and shoppers on sidewalks, in parking lots and in stores and businesses.
 At Levine Law, we have extensive experience in all types of winter weather accident cases, including those involving:

 - Dangerous parking lots